-Its iconic neighborhoods include the Financial District; Tribeca, Soho and the Lower East Side; and Greenwich Village.
+Iconic neighborhoods include the Financial District; Tribeca, SoHo, the Lower East Side; and Greenwich Village.